An exploration of the world’s traditional, popular and contemporary musics in their cultural context. (No prior musical knowledge required.)

 - Two lectures per week, plus either one practical workshop or tutorial per week.

-Please contact the Department of Music, Theatre and Performing Arts' (firstname.lastname@example.org) office for a copy of the most recent paper profile.
+Please contact the School of Performing Arts' (firstname.lastname@example.org) office for a copy of the most recent paper profile.

 - Graduate Attributes Emphasised